Umami Pot

 What is Ishikari Jiru?

-How to remove the odor of salmon
+How to reduce any fishy odor from salmon

 ishikari-jiru